Supplements To Consider For Arthritis

 - Decreased range of motion

 The two most common forms of arthritis are osteoarthritis and rheumatoid arthritis.
-Osteoarthritis is considered non-inflammatory and causes cartilage to break down over time while rheumatoid arthritis is a form of autoimmune inflammation where the immune system attacks the joints and joint linings.
+Osteoarthritis causes cartilage to break down over time, while rheumatoid arthritis is a form of autoimmune inflammation where the immune system attacks the joints and joint linings.

 Joint Health Supplement

 Glucosamine and chondroitin are natural compounds found in cartilage throughout the body and are often used to treat inflammation.
-Your body naturally produces glucosamine and chondroitin to support healthy connective tissues and lubricate fluids throughout the body.
+Your body naturally produces glucosamine and chondroitin to support healthy connective tissues and lubricate fluids.
 However, aging and injury can result in a deficiency.
-Although studies have yielded mixed results, some found glucosamine and chondroitin provide pain relief and slow joint deterioration of those with arthritis or arthritic symptoms.
+While studies have yielded mixed results, some found glucosamine and chondroitin provide pain relief and slow joint deterioration of those with arthritis or arthritic symptoms.

 Cooper Complete Joint Health is formulated with a custom blend of glucosamine and chondroitin to help reduce pain associated with arthritis and slow the deterioration of cartilage.